ryangwsimmons/WinSpotlightKDE/README.md

 The vertical resolution of the image that will be downloaded.
 Same deal as above.

 ### **locale**
 An option sent to the Spotlight API.
-Since the Spotlight API isn't at all documented, I'm not sure exactly what this does, but presumably it affects what kind of images the API sends to you.
+Since the Spotlight API isn't well documented, I'm not sure exactly what this does, but presumably it affects what kind of images the API sends to you.

 ### **country**
 Same as above.